Cop quits, frustrated over rigours of police job being | Devdiscourse

 In the letter, addressed to the Hyderabad Police Commissioner, he said frontline policemen retired in the same post, indicating that they often do not get promotions.
 He claimed one of the marriage proposals got rejected because he was a police constable.

 Asked whether he would reconsider the decision if persuaded by senior officials, he told PTI: "Let us see how it turns out."
-PTI VVK GDK SS SS.
+PTI VVK GDK SS SS SS SS.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)